pedrosacramento/bezalel/README.md

 ## Legal notice
 ### Licence
-- The mechanical design (3d-printable-device-2022) is free; you can redistribute it and/or modify it under the terms of the GNU General Public Licence version 3 as published by the Free Software Foundation.
+- The mechanical designs (inside the directories create-the-future-design-contest-2023 and 3d-printable-device-2022) are free; you can redistribute it and/or modify it under the terms of the GNU General Public Licence version 3 as published by the Free Software Foundation.
 - The simulator (siggraph-asia-2019) is also free, and you can distribute it and/or modify it under the terms of the GNU Affero General Public License v3.0 as published by the Free Software Foundation.

 ### Patent